thrishank/jup-ag-sdk/examples/README.md

 # Examples for Jupiter Aggregator Rust SDK

-Practical examples demonstrating how to use the [Jupiter Aggregator Rust SDK](https://crates.io/crates/jup-ag-sdk) to perform token swaps on the Solana blockchain.
+Practical examples demonstrating how to use the [Jupiter Aggregator Rust SDK](https://crates.io/crates/jup-ag-sdk).

 ## Contents